cheapjack/LatourScope/README.md

 Why make such a difficult map?
 You forget every map was once difficult, it took effort and now we take it for granted.
 But our easy mappings control our perspectives; how do you map our relations to soil?
 Where is the carbon web and who is not mapping it?

+## Update

+Since making this Latour, Alexandra Arènes / Soheil Hajmirbaba from SOC - Société d'Objets Cartographiques/atelier shaā have made an online interpretation of the idea.
+Produced in collaboration with ZKM | Karlsruhe and SOC the geoscientists of OZCAR network: Paul Floury (Riverlab), Jérôme Gaillardet (geochemistry), Jacques Hinderer (gravimeter), Sylvain Pasquet (geophysics), Marie-Claire Pierret (Strengbach CZO); and the OHGE laboratory

+This prototype tries to make simple and DIY the [online exhibition](https://critical-zones.zkm.de/#!/detail:critical-zone-observatory-space) so you make the map and know how you are inversing a normal map/globe

+It would be good to make the same extraordinary resolution and fidelity of that map to the supply chain local to things we make our the projects we work on.
+The simple DIY maker version of the project is just the tip of the iceberg of what could be done.
+Check out Adrian's [issues on an open source trip planner](https://github.com/Liverpool-UK/somebody-should/issues/35)

 ## Inside Indie Manufacturing